Galaraz/PersonaGenerator/README.md

 * ReactJs - javascript stack chosen for front end
 * Axio - for communication with API
-* Propria API - provides all the information of the names that we will need both on the front and the mobile
+* API itself - provides all the information of the names that we will need both on the front and the mobile
 * ContextAPI - method that I believe to be practical to deal with the general state of the application